 The Comtesse de La Motte suggested to the Cardinal that the Queen wished to acquire the necklace secretly and would be ready for a formal reconciliation at Court if he would facilitate its purchase by negotiating with the jewelers.

 After reading forged letters supposedly from the Queen – cordial letters at first, then a little bit flirty – that turned into a brief nocturnal interview in the gardens of Versailles with a prostitute disguised as the Queen, Rohan went to see the jewelers to purchase the diamond necklace on the Queen’s behalf.

 Boehmer and Bassange negotiated a payment plan of four installments over the next two years and gave the diamond necklace to Rohan, who in turn gave it to Jeanne to pass along to the Queen.

 The plan was a total success… at least for a couple of months.
 When the Cardinal failed to raise the first installment in full, the jewelers went above him and asked the Queen directly.
-Understandably, Marie Antoinette was rather confused by their demand for payment for a necklace she had refused in the past.
+Understandably, Queen Marie Antoinette was rather confused by their demand for payment for a necklace she had refused in the past.

 Finally, the trickery came to light, and King Louis XVI had the Cardinal arrested and later exiled and deprived of all his offices.
 The Comtesse de La Motte was sentenced to be flogged, branded, and imprisoned for life.
 She later escaped to England and there published her scandalous Mémoires vilifying Marie-Antoinette.